 This is a basic overview of cfDNA screening results.
 It is important to meet with a specialist, such as your doctor or a genetic counselor, to understand what these results mean for you and your pregnancy.

-DNA is contained within nearly every cell of our body, and are the instructions for how everything in our body grows and functions.
+Our DNA is inside nearly every cell of our body, and is the instruction manual for how everything in our body grows and functions.
 Our cells are continuously dividing to create new cells.
-As cells break down, the DNA inside the cell is released into the blood as fragments or pieces…
+As cells break down, the DNA inside the cell is released into the blood as fragments or…

 There are pros and cons to both cfDNA screening and traditional screening, such as first trimester screening, second trimester screening, sequential screening, and ultrasound.
 For some conditions, particularly Down syndrome, cfDNA has been shown to be a more accurate screening test than traditional screening tests. cfDNA may also potentially screen…